Published in Dhaka Tribune on Thursday, 26 October 2017

 coordinator in Gaibandha, said: “A number of NGOs have suspended their work in many projects in the area since they are not getting enough funds.
 Many of the NGOs only have offices here without any work.”

 TIB Executive Director Iftekharuzzaman said: “The development partners have shifted their priorities towards the Middle East crisis and Africa.
 We have to bear in mind that developed countries are also going through a recession.
-There is also changing attitude in the political discourse in Europe and North America.”
+There is also a changing attitude in the political discourse in Europe and North America.”

 “The donors now want to provide money to sectors related to human rights, instead of the service sector,” said Towfikul Islam Khan, Research Director of CPD.